thetnaingtn/gdg2k25/slides.md

 ```
 ---
 ---
-# Commands: Way to do more things(Contd)
+# Commands(Cont'd)
-- all we need to do is returning a command from Update method alongside with updated model.
+- Return a command from `Update` method together with updated model.
-- Bubbletea will call our command.
+- Bubbletea will call the command for us.
 ````md magic-move {lines: true}
 ```go{*|7|12|13-14|15-16|19}
 type model struct{